-Washington Bike Law has a vision to achieve VISION ZERO: Let’s legislate a presumption of liability for drivers who collide with people walking or rolling on bikes or wheelchairs.
+Washington Bike Law is working to pass presumption of liability laws for drivers who collide with people walking or rolling on bikes or wheelchairs.

-- Injured people currently have the burden to prove drivers were negligent to obtain compensation from a driver’s insurance (or even from their own car insurance if a driver is uninsured or underinsured).
+- Injured people currently have the burden to prove drivers were negligent to obtain compensation from a driver’s insurance (and even from their own car insurance if a driver is uninsured or underinsured).

-- Many pedestrians and bicyclists lose their memory because of head injuries and are unable to prove what happened in a crash.
+- Many pedestrians and bicyclists lose memory because of head injuries and are unable to prove what happened in a crash.

 - A presumed liability law could do more than just help compensate injured people; it could motivate more people to ride simply because of the perception of increased safety.
 Studies show that more people riding makes riding safer.
 The law could also motivate drivers to be more careful, making our streets safer for walking and bicycling.

 - Infrastructure improvements are helpful, but require money and time; the law can be changed as soon as we have the political will to update our rules of the road.

-- Drivers are strictly liable or presumed liable in places where roads are safer for pedestrians and bicyclists including Belgium, Denmark, France, Germany, the Netherlands, Sweden, Spain, and Switzerland.
+- Drivers are strictly liable or presumed liable in places where the infrastructure is also safer for pedestrians and bicyclists including Belgium, Denmark, France, Germany, the Netherlands, Sweden, Spain, and Switzerland.
 Iceland, which has little bicycle infrastructure, has strict liability for drivers.

 What’s the difference between strict liability and a presumption of liability?